This Is Why Uji Is Paradise To A Tea Lover

 Synonymous with Japan's original site for tea cultivation, Uji became famous for its superior quality green tea since the 1100s.
-Since I am a tea fanatic, I couldn't resist paying Uji, which genuinely meant yet another dream come true.
+Since I am a tea fanatic, I couldn't resist paying Uji a visit, which genuinely meant yet another dream come true.
 Uji was part of our 2 weeks in Japan itinerary.

 How to get to Uji